 I attended a special course in Denver, Colorado in November, 2007 to learn about using the Inbone prosthesis.
 Dr. Reiley came to help me on the first patient I treated at Sutter General Hospital in February, 2008.
-I generally do this procedure at either Sutter General Hospital or Mercy General Hospital, but since August, 2013 select patients have been treated with outpatient surgery at the Sutter Alhambra Surgery Center.
-The Inbone company is now part of Wright Medical Technologies, Inc. The company has made some modifications in the prosthesis and the instruments for inserting it, improvements that make this my favored prosthesis for total ankle replacment.
-Disclaimer: As of March, 2014 I have a relationship with Wright Medical Technologies, Inc. as a paid consultant for Biologic, Ankle and Foot Products.
+I do this procedure at both Sutter General Hospital and Mercy General Hospital.
+The Inbone company is now part of Wright Medical Products.

 Total Ankle Arthroplasty has a place in the surgical treatment of ankle arthritis, but it may not be the best operation for all patients.
 Some patients will do better with an ankle arthrodesis, or fusion.
 The joint replacement is particularly useful in patients who have arthritis involving the other hindfoot joints in addition to the ankle.
 For those patients, the hindfoot may be treated with arthrodesis at the same time that the ankle can have the joint replacement.
-Total Ankle Arthroplasty may be best done in "older patients", but recently there has been discussion about doing the procedure in younger patients to "protect" the surrounding joints from the increased stress placed on them by ankle fusion surgery.
+Total Ankle Arthroplasty is also best done in "older patients".

-This surgery has usually required hospitalization for at least one night, and often two.
-During the past year I have been treating some patients with outpatient surgery, and that may be a satisfactory method for doing the surgery in healthy patients.
+This surgery requires hospitalization for at least one night, and often two.
 You will require a general anesthetic or spinal anesthetic.

 During surgery for the Inbone ankle a single incision is made at the front of the ankle extending for about 5 inches.
 A small cut is also made on the bottom of the foot just in front of the heel pad.